 Fresh breakthrough in plans to curb social media for under-16s in UK as peers end stand-off with MPs

-- ▪The UK government committed to imposing social media restrictions for under-16s regardless of the ongoing public consultation's outcome.
+- ▪The UK government pledged to impose social media restrictions on users under 16, irrespective of the current public consultation's outcome.

 Opening excerpt (first ~120 words) tap to expand